Search look and feel

-For more detailed instructions on working with the Customize Text tool, see Add or edit your own text string.
+For more detailed instructions on Customizing default text, refer to Add or edit your own text string.

 Other search-related text you can customize includes: